 No matter its name, membrillo itself is as mutable as its name has proven to be.
-The color can very from pale gold to deep red, depending on the level of oxidation.
-Apples brown undaintily when oxidized, but quince blush the rosiest shade of red.
+The color can vary from pale gold to deep red, depending on the level of oxidation.
+Apples brown un-daintily when oxidized, but quince blush the rosiest shade of red.
 Repeated heating and cooling deepen the redness, so do not hesitate to allow the paste to cool between steps.

 Makes about 1 3/4 pounds of membrillo

 NOTE: This recipe requires a long resting period (8-10 hours) if you prefer a deeper finished color

 Scoop out the seeds from each quince piece and discard the seeds.